Kyoji Horiguchi

+Kyoji Horiguchi (堀口 恭司, Horiguchi Kyōji) is a Japanese mixed martial artist currently signed to the Ultimate Fighting Championship.
+He most recently competed in Rizin FF in the Flyweight division, where he was a former RIZIN Flyweight Champion and a former two-time RIZIN Bantamweight Championship.
+He is also a former Bellator Bantamweight World Champion.

-A professional competitor since 2010, Horiguchi formerly competed in the Ultimate Fighting Championship and is the former Shooto Bantamweight Champion.
+A professional competitor since 2010, Horiguchi competed from 2013 to 2016 in his first stint with the Ultimate Fighting Championship where he was a UFC Flyweight Championship challenger.
+He also competed in Shooto, where he was the Bantamweight Champion.
 He graduated from Sakushin Gakuin High School in Utsunomiya, Tochigi, Japan.

 Background

 Horiguchi began training in karate at the age of five and was talented, as he soon began competing in full-contact competitions and went on to become a regional champion.
 At the age of 16, Horiguchi viewed a PRIDE Fighting Championships event and became drawn to mixed martial arts.
 Horiguchi began training in the sport at Norifumi Yamamoto's Krazy Bee Gym after graduating high school when he was 18 years old.
 Horiguchi said seeing Yamamoto knockout bigger men was what drew him to the fighter.

 Mixed martial arts career

 Shooto

 Horiguchi made his professional MMA debut in Shooto in 2010, winning a decision over Ranki Kawana.
 Prior to this, Horiguchi was Bantamweight fighter, Norifumi Yamamoto's sparring partner.
 Just two fights later he would win the Shooto 2010 Rookie Tournament, finishing Seiji Akao by TKO early in the second round.

 His biggest victory up to that time would come over the 2009 Rookie Tournament runner-up, Yuta Nezu.
 Horiguchi's knockout power was on display early, knocking out Nezu in the first round.
 His nickname is The Typhoon.

 Horiguchi took on the former Shooto Bantamweight Champion, Masakatsu Ueda on January 8, 2012.
 Ueda controlled most of the bout with his superior grappling, nearly submitting Horiguchi numerous times.
 He lost by a majority decision.

-Horiguchi captured the Shooto Bantamweight Championship on March 16, 2013 when he defeated Hiromasa Ougikubo submitting him in the second round by rear-naked choke.
+Horiguchi captured the Shooto Bantamweight Championship on March 16, 2013, when he defeated Hiromasa Ougikubo submitting him in the second round by rear-naked choke.

 On June 22, Horiguchi fought Pancrase Bantamweight Champion, Shintaro Ishiwatari, at VTJ 2nd, where Horiguchi acted as a Shooto representative.
 The two engaged in a competitive, back and forth fight.
 Many outlets had Ishiwatari leading on the scorecards heading into the final round.
 Horiguchi rallied early in the fifth round, landing a barrage of punches on Ishiwatari to force the stoppage and defend his title.